TreeCityWes/XenBlocksExplorer/README.md

 - **Account Search**: Search for accounts and get detailed information including total blocks and total super blocks.
 - **Last 10 Blocks**: View the last 10 blocks in the blockchain.
 - **Last 5 Super Blocks**: View the last 5 super blocks in the blockchain.

-- **Data Visualization**: Visualize blockchain data with different charts.
+- NEW: **Data Visualization**: Visualize blockchain data with different charts with charts.py

 ## Prerequisites